michaelpatrickpurcell/castle-of-magic/README.md

 Each cultist scores one point for each piece of regalia that they control at the end of the game.

-If a cultist is devoured by the Hydra, they score one point.
+Each cultist scores one point if the Monster devours any characters at the end of the game.

-### The Hydra
+If a cultist is devoured by the Monster, they score one point.

-The Hydra scores seven points if they devour a character during the game.
+### The Monster

-The Hydra cannot devour themself.
+The Monster scores seven points if they devour any characters at the end of the game.